Harry - Enforcer of Environment and Planning Act

 Police officer and psychologist

 Not all farmers are happy to see me coming.
 Sometimes you are seen as a kind of police officer.
 I don't mind that.
 People often change their minds after a conversation.
 Ultimately, we usually want the same thing: for things on the farm to be properly organized and comply with the law.
 I rarely put on my police hat.
-I prefer to consult and think along with people about solutions.
-Recently, for example, some milk leaked into a ditch at a cattle farmer's farm.
+I prefer to consult and denk along denk about solutions.
+Recently, for example, some milk leaked into the ditch at a cattle farmer's farm.
 After I visited, he solved the problem neatly.

 Sometimes you're like a psychologist.
 Once people get to know you a little, they tell you their whole life story.
 I enjoy that contact with people.
-As an enforcement officer, you mainly need a dose of common sense.
+As an enforcement officer, you also need a good dose of common sense.
 And the willingness to learn.
 I'm taking a course in Environmental Law Enforcement.
 I'm over fifty, but I'm still developing myself.
-And my family is also very happy with the 36-hour working week."
+And my family is also very happy with the 36-hour work week.

 We work together to achieve the right water balance.
 But we believe that a good work-life balance is just as important!Withus, you can combine meaningful work with job satisfaction and good employment conditions.